Digital Administration

 • It has general courses that are designed around actual use cases.

-• Its graduates are trained not only as general managers of e-governance but practitioners who recognise e-governance use cases across disciplines.
+• Its graduates are trained not only as general managers of e-governance but as practitioners who recognise e-governance use cases across disciplines.

 MDA: Incorporating Entrepreneurial Practice

-The MDA curriculum is unique in that it combines four elements: (1) global reach and executive focus; (2) practical orientation; (3) multidisciplinarity with its "future skills" toolbox aimed at digital leaders; (4) entrepreneurial focus; and (5) online format of study.
+The MDA curriculum is unique in that it combines four elements: (1) global reach and executive focus; (2) practical orientation; (3) multidisciplinarity with its "future skills" toolbox aimed at digital leaders; (4) entrepreneurial focus; and (5) online education format of study.

 While the digital revolution in the private sector advances by leaps and bounds, the public sector worldwide largely remains stuck in the 20th century.
 Rated by the European Union and the United Nations as the number one country in the digitalisation of governance and public services, Estonia now offers a new master's degree programme, Digital Administration or MDA.
 The year-long course of study at the University of Tartu is meant to provide the necessary skill set for government officials, civil servants and IT professionals from outside Estonia to implement and integrate digitalisation into their public sectors.